Save Money by Reducing Food Waste with Eco-friendly Food Storage

 - The US food supply is the most diverse and abundant of any country in the world (Wikipedia).

 - More than a quarter of the food that Americans prepare is never eaten!
 (This includes restaurants, not just households).

 - In the UK in 2007 food waste cost each British household £250 to £400 a year (The Guardian).

 - At home, the average American family throws away almost $600 every year in groceries.

 Our food waste habits come from our parents.
-If we are shown not to waste as a child, we will continue that behaviour as adults.
+If we are shown not to waste food as a child, we will continue that behaviour as adults.
 But as adults, if we are used to wasting food, it is difficult to change.

 The best ways to cut the losses is to honestly examine what you actually eat, draw up menus for the week ahead, and freeze or refrigerate leftovers so they do not spoil before you can eat them.

 Spontaneous purchases are shown as the most wasteful – that’s why menu planning is so effective.
 Menus also save you time, especially on busy weekdays.

 But don’t consume products beyond their sell-by dates.